 What You Can Do with Your Old Hearing Aids

-What can you do with your old hearing aids?
-This is a common question asked by hearing aid users who purchase a new device, or by people who have come across relatives’ unused aids.
-If you’re a hearing aid user keeping one hearing aid as a spare is a good idea in case yours needs repairs or you are left without one for some reason.
-If you have an unwanted hearing aid, consider donating it to one of the many initiatives that accept donated aids for a good cause, or consider donating it to a loved one.
+Getting a new set of hearing aids is rather exciting but most people are often left wondering what to do with their old hearing aids.
+If you use a hearing aid, keeping one set of hearing aids as a spare is a good idea in case yours needs repairs or you are left without one for some reason.
+However, if you absolutely do not want to keep them, consider donating them to one of the many initiatives that accept donated hearing aids for a good cause, or consider donating them to a loved one.

 Can you donate old hearing aids?

 You can donate old, new, working, or broken hearing aids, depending on the initiative.
 Hearing aids that sit behind the ear and deliver sound into the ear with a wire (called RIC or ‘receiver-in-the-canal’ hearing aids) or tube (called BTE or ‘behind-the-ear hearing aids) are the simplest to repurpose.